Outstanding Research Opportunities

 CSI’s Engineering Program in US News & World Report Ranking

 The Engineering Program at the College of Staten Island (CSI) has made it to the ranks in the latest US News and World Report listing for 2017 Best Colleges in the category of Regional Northeast Universities.
-The Program in the Department of Engineering Science and Physics is tied for 111th.
+The Program is tied for 111th.

 The Bachelor of Science in Electrical Engineering (BS EE), which has been offered since Spring 2014 by the Department of Engineering Science and Physics is also now accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (ABET).
 The accreditation action extends retroactively from October 2013 and therefore covers students who have already graduated.
 Check out CSI’s citation on the US News & World Report web site.